AmanDeka/todo_app/README.md

 # Todo App
 <br>
-A multipage todo application :pencil:.
+A multipage todo application :pencil: :book:. <br>
 Made for a task given by W3DEV

 ## Packages Used
 <br>